How many North Pole Marathon races have occurred?

 A layering system is best.
 Please see the Race Gear section for specific details.

 Will medical personnel be present?

-Yes, a Russian medical doctor with expertise in cold weather injuries is always present at the Camp.
-In addition, a western trained doctor is normally brought with the marathon group.
+Yes, a medical doctor with expertise in cold weather injuries is always present during the race.

 Will there be media coverage of the race?